-When someone asks ChatGPT “best café in Brooklyn”, whose name comes up?
+When someone asks ChatGPT “best place to stay in Sedona”, whose name comes up?

-When ChatGPT (or Perplexity, Claude, Google AI) answers a question, it doesn’t just look at one website.
+When ChatGPT (or Claude, Perplexity, Gemini) answers a question, it doesn’t just look at one website.
 It checks multiple signals and picks businesses that show up consistently across them.
 For a hotel in Boston, the AI is checking:

 | Source | What AI looks at |